-As discussed in 3.3.2.4, non-understanding may often lead to error spirals, where the user just repeats the non-understood utterance and perhaps starts to hyperarticulate, which may only worsen the recognition performance.
-A good error recovery strategy should therefore aim at coming to understanding, or at getting "back on track", as quickly as possible after a non-understanding has occurred.
+As discussed and exemplified previously, miscommunication may often lead to error spirals, where the user just repeats the non-understood utterance or starts to hyperarticulate.
+A good error recovery strategy should therefore aim at coming to understanding, or get "back on track", as quickly as possible after a non-understanding has occurred.
 In order to evaluate the different strategies based on this criterion, the operator's understanding of the user's utterance following a reaction to a non-understanding was studied.
-As an example, take the sequence b1-b3 in Table 4.1.
+As an example, take the sequence b.1-b3 in Table 1.
 After the first non-understanding, the operator selects the strategy SIGNALNONUNDERSTANDING.
 This strategy leads to a partial understanding of the next utterance.
-The distribution of the operators' understanding following the different strategies is presented in Figure 4.6.
-The top bar shows the general distribution for all utterances, also shown in the rightmost bar in Figure 4.4.
+The distribution of the operators' understanding following the different strategies is presented in Fig. 5.
+The top bar shows the expected distribution, which is the general distribution for all utterances, also shown in the rightmost bar in Fig. 3.

-Statistical tests showed that there was no deviation from the general distribution after AS-SERTROUTE and SIGNALNONUNDERSTANDING, but after REQUESTPOSITION there were significantly less non-understandings and instead significantly more partial understandings (goodness-of-fit test; dF = 3; χ^2 = 12.52; p < 0.01).
+Statistical tests showed that there was no deviation from the expected distribution after ASSERT ROUTE and SIGNALNONUNDERSTANDING, but after REQUESTPOSITION there were significantly less non-understandings and instead significantly more partial understandings (goodness-of-fit test; dF = 3; $\chi^2 = 12.52$ ; p < 0.01).
 This suggests that REQUESTPOSITION leads to better recovery from the problem.